MQTT in a nutshell

 loginssection to the add-on configuration:

 # logins: logins: - username: user password: passwd anonymous: false customize: active: false folder: mosquitto certfile: fullchain.pem keyfile: privkey.pem require_certificate: false

 Start the add-on and check the logs for errors.

 Add the Mosquitto broker as integration via Configuration -> Integrations and configure it by entering the login credentials of the previously created user.

 2. Configuring Shelly to communicate over MQTT

-Note: Once configured to use MQTT, Shelly devices won’t connect to the Cloud anymore.
+Note: Once configured to use MQTT, Shelly devices won’t be able to use Cloud Actions anymore.